 What Is SS-31?

-SS-31 (Szeto-Schiller peptide 31), also known by its INN name Elamipketide, is a synthetic tetrapeptide with the sequence D-Arg-Dmt-Lys-Phe-NH₂.
+SS-31 (Szeto-Schiller peptide 31), also known by its INN name Elamipretide, is a synthetic tetrapeptide with the sequence D-Arg-Dmt-Lys-Phe-NH₂.
 It was developed by Hazel Siew-Har Szeto at Cornell University and is distinguished from most research peptides by its unique mechanism: it selectively concentrates in the inner mitochondrial membrane (IMM) independently of mitochondrial membrane potential, where it binds to cardiolipin.

 The inclusion of a dimethyltyrosine (Dmt) residue and D-arginine (D-Arg) in its sequence provides both antioxidant activity (via the phenolic hydroxyl of Dmt) and resistance to proteolytic degradation (via the D-amino acid configuration).